dnaveenshankar/dish_covery/README.md

 ## Contact

-For any questions or feedback, please contact us at support@dishcovery.com.
+For any questions or feedback, please contact me at dnaveenshankar2003@gmail.com